Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 584 days of ANSYS is larger, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 697 days of ANSYS is greater, thus worse.

-• During the last 3 years, the maximum days under water is 584 days, which is larger, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 697 days, which is greater, thus worse than the value of 488 days from the benchmark.

 AveDuration: